Pepperstone review: Australian forex and commodities broker

 What customer support options are available from Pepperstone?

-If you ever have a problem with your trading account, Pepperstone offers comprehensive 24 hour customer support through a number of mediums:
+If you ever have a problem with your trading account, Pepperstone offers comprehensive 24-hour customer support through a number of mediums (18 hours on weekends):

 - Live support centre.
 This is the support section of the Pepperstone website, featuring a range of frequently asked questions.